 And, as per usual, my intuition was right.
 I am so glad I pushed through the pain, my past, the anxiety, the self-doubt, and the loneliness to finish the biggest challenge of my life.

 If it was that bad, why do I miss it now?

-The SNT brought a kaleidoscope of emotions- anger, hopelessness, depression, anxiety- but it also brought me acceptance, joy, inspiration, understanding and most importantly, strength.
+The Scottish National Trail brought forward a kaleidoscope of emotions- anger, hopelessness, depression, anxiety- but it also brought me acceptance, joy, inspiration, understanding and most importantly, strength.

 Strangely, the awfulness would turn into happiness.
 At the end of every day, when I was cuddled up in my tent or the shelter of a bothy, I was blissful.
 I was glad that I fought the mental and muscle pain in the morning, and the fatigue that caught me in the late afternoon, to reach my destination that evening.

 Every day I was fighting a battle against my body and my mind, and every day I won.

 I grew used to the routine of walking every day; all that vitamin D and exercising for 10-12 hours a day also sent a mass of endorphins flowing through my body.

 Oh and also, I can’t forget I was in some of the most remote, beautiful territory in Scotland that very few people see.
 Being nestled in the Scottish highlands 24/7 is the best kind of high.